toeverything/blocksuite/README.md

 # BlockSuite

-> [!CAUTION]
+> [!WARNING]
-> The git repository will undergo major changes, so we will suspend accepting PRs.
+> This repository will undergo major changes, so we will suspend accepting PRs.
 >
 > Read more:
 > https://github.com/toeverything/blocksuite/issues/9045